floatSDSDS/floatsdsds.github.io/index.md

 Beside R, I'm a light weight free tool seeker and dislike using pirated software, so if you need help on looking for a alternative for some software, feel free to email me anytime.

-This word cloud may be called <what is me-Ver. floatsd>, if you want to know more about me please check my [English](https://floatsdsds.github.io/floatsd-CV-EN/) and [Chinese](https://floatsdsds.github.io/floatsd-CV-EN/) CV.
+This word cloud may be called 'what is me-Ver'. floatsd, if you want to know more about me please check my [English](https://floatsdsds.github.io/floatsd-CV-EN/) and [Chinese](https://floatsdsds.github.io/floatsd-CV-EN/) CV.

-If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://floatsdsds.github.io/floatsd-CV-EN).
+If you have a question, find a bug, or just want to say hi, please open an [English](https://floatsdsds.github.io/floatsd-CV-EN).

 floatsd